 You have the right to go through mediation and arbitration without an attorney.
 However, you are unlikely to derive the full value or benefit without legal counsel.

 During mediation, you need to be confident in your understanding of your rights and your options.
-A mediation lawyer can ensure you go into any legal process with knowledge of your rights, the various resolution options, and the best and worst-case scenarios.
+A mediation lawyer can ensure you go into any legal process, including the North Carolina divorce mediation process, with knowledge of your rights, the various resolution options, and the best and worst-case scenarios.

 At Breeden Law Office, we have years of experience helping individuals deal with stressful family matters in the most effective way possible.
 We understand no one wants to draw out a divorce, child custody, or spousal support dispute.
 Let us review your situation, and if you may benefit from mediation or arbitration, we can explain what you can expect, anticipate any obstacles, and help guide you towards a favorable resolution